Just Text Us

 • Decline and keep your car.
 You are not obligated to accept a lower offer.
 The inspector will leave.
 There is no penalty for walking away.

 • Sell to someone else.
 If you already have a competing offer from CarMax, a dealer, or a broker service, you can go with that buyer instead.
 This is why having a backup offer matters.
+If you want to get competing offers in NJ, a broker can bring your vehicle to multiple buyers at once.

 What you cannot do is negotiate the adjusted offer.
 Carvana does not negotiate.
 The adjusted number is their revised take-it-or-leave-it price.
 For more on how their no-negotiation model works, see our breakdown on whether you can negotiate with Carvana.